Skip to main content

 3. System Startup Verification

-- A successful boot will display system operational information
+• A normal startup will display system operation information

 4. Network Configuration